How End-user Computing Can Strengthen the Employee Experience

 Adopting a transitional MDM/UEM approach that supports end users through a service-centric philosophy, focusing on optimizing each aspect of the end-to-end services that deliver evolving capabilities, allows businesses to extend device and user management in order to more effectively reach all devices, regardless of type: mobile, laptop, tablet, workstation, etc.

-Further, with a unified platform like Workspace One and devices delivered by WWT's Integration Centers, we can deliver a self-provisioning tablets, laptops, rugged devices or desktops that deliver an excellent, automated out-of-the-box experience for all employees, and enable them to be productive from anywhere.
+Further, with a unified platform like Workspace One combined with WWT's Integration Centers and drop ship provisioning capabilities, we can deliver self-provisioning tablets, laptops, rugged devices or desktops that deliver an excellent, automated out-of-the-box experience for all employees, and enable them to be productive from anywhere.

 - Leverage technology refresh cycles in order to deliver ever greater digital employee experiences.